 Overview of Banks in Switzerland

-If we talk about the wealthy nation, Switzerland is one of the few countries in Europe than stands out.
+If we talk about the wealthy nation, Switzerland is one of the few countries in Europe that stands out.
 With a higher per capita gross domestic product, Switzerland is among the top countries in Western Europe.

 Even the value of Swiss Franc (CHF) has been quite stable compared to other currencies.

 In 2009, the financial sector of Switzerland has employed 195,000 people.
 Out of that 135,000 people were employed only in the banking sector.
-In the same year, the financial sector amounted 11.6% of total GDP and 5.6% of workforce was employed in the financial sector.
+In the same year, the financial sector amounted to 11.6% of total GDP and 5.6% of the workforce was employed in the financial sector.

 Structure of Banks in Switzerland